Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Improving the DA Algorithm for Bayesian Mixtures

-Thus, conditional on $(\bt,\p)$, $\y$ and $(\y',\bt',\p')$ are independent, and the latter has density
+Thus, conditional on $(\bt,\p)$, ${\mathbf{y}}$ and $({\mathbf {y}}',\bt',\p')$ are independent, and the latter has density

-It follows that, marginally, $(\bt',\p') \sim \pi(\bt',\p'|\z)$, so the FS algorithm produces an iid sequence from the target posterior density.
+It follows that, marginally, $(\bt',\p') \sim\pi(\bt',\p'|\z)$, so the FS algorithm produces an i.i.d. sequence from the target posterior density.
 When $m=1$, $|\Y| = k^m = k$.
 Thus, while the spectrum of the MDA operator contains $k-1$ eigenvalues, at least one of which is strictly positive, the spectrum of the FS operator is the ideal spectrum, $\{0\}$.

-In the next section, we consider two specific mixture models and, for each one, we compare the spectra associated with FS and MDA chains.
+In the next section we consider two specific mixture models and, for each one, we compare the spectra associated with FS and MDA chains.
 The first example is a toy problem where we are able to get exact formulas for the eigenvalues.
 The second example is a normal mixture model that is frequently used in practice, and we approximate the eigenvalues via classical Monte Carlo methods.